OrangeDev2/Cochlear-Bluetooth/README.md

 Bluetooth protcol and possibly pushed to settings by Nucleus Smart app (Mobile app) is only method I know that can connects to my cochlear processor.

-Note: Cochlear Processor is not in discoverable mode, awaiting Cochlear Americans response.

-    What I know is,

-    Nucleus smart has to establish an connection in some way then push it to the bluetooth settings on phone Processor's not in discoverable mode, maybe on Android only?  i.e React native app I looked up the specs for my processor, it says it has Bluetooth Smart (called BLE now), the python library should work but it's just not in discoverable by Windows?

 Resources:

 https://learn.sparkfun.com/tutorials/bluetooth-basics/all